 Buy Your Own Land or Property

-If you've got extra money, this would be the best way to go.
-Check out real estate listings to find a private property that can work as a BOL.
+If you’ve got extra money, this would be the best way to go.
+Check out real estate listings to find a private property that can work as a bug out location.
 Alternatively, take a look at rural land websites to choose the state and county to see the available properties.

 It might be an expensive means of getting a BOL, but at the same time, you can’t put a price on preparedness.
-Besides, think of the mini-vacation home that you can turn it into when it's not a BOL.
+Besides, think of the mini-vacation home that you can turn it into when it’s not a bug out location.